 Dr Emily McLaughlin is Fellow and Tutor in French

-Dr McLaughlin works on contemporary French poetry and philosophy, with a special focus on ecocriticism and ecological thought.
+She works on contemporary French literature, with a special focus on ecocriticism and ecological thought.
+She teaches French literature and thought from the nineteenth century to the present, as well as translation.

 The Made and the Found.
-Essays in Honour of Michael Sheingham, eds.
+Essays in Honour of Michael Sheringham, eds.
 Patrick McGuinness and Emily McLaughlin (Oxford: Legenda, 2017)

 ‘How to Think Like a Plant?
-Ponge, Jaccottet, Guillevic’, What Forms Can Do (Liverpool: Liverpool University Press, forthcoming)
+Ponge, Jaccottet, Guillevic’ in What Forms Can Do.
+Essays for Michael Sheringham (Liverpool: Liverpool University Press, forthcoming)

 ‘“Et que faut-il penser / De ces pommes jaunes?”
 An Ecocritical Reading of Yves Bonnefoy’s Punctual Colour Work’, French Studies, 71.3 (2017), 348-361